microsoft/FluidFramework/build-tools/packages/build-cli/docs/codeCoverageDetails.md

 ### Cobertura coverage files

-Code coverage data is included in the cobertura-format coverage files we collect during CI builds.
+Code coverage metrics is included in the cobertura-format coverage files we collect during CI builds.
 These files are currently published as artifacts from both our PR and internal build pipelines to ensure we can run comparisons on PRs against a baseline build.

 ### Identifying the baseline build